ManasiNarkhede/CodeAlpha_Online_Code_Editor/README.md

 # Online Code Editor
 Online Code Editor is a development environment for front-end designers and developers.

-With Online code editor, you can edit HTML, CSS and JavaScript code, and view the result in your browser.
+With Online code editor, you can edit HTML, CSS and JavaScript code, and view the output in your browser.

-The window to the left is editable - edit the code to view the result in the right window.
+The window to the left is editable - edit the code to view the output in the right window.

-It allows you to write code in the browser, and see the results of it as you build.
+It allows you to write code in the browser, and see the output of it as you build.

 You can control the size of a window with draggable button as shown below.